-An interactive or media element has been excluded from this version of the text.
-You can view it online here:
+An interactive H5P element has been excluded from this version of the text.
+You complicated.

-Although several populations in nature follow logistic and exponential growth patterns, population growth can be much more complicated.
 For instance, many insects undergo brief exponential growth, followed by periods of mass death (or drop in population).

 Learn more about population growth modeling through this simulation!